adamalbrecht/adamalbrecht/_posts/2013-12-01-better-date-time-picker-in-angular-js.md

 title: A Better Date Picker in Angular.js
 ---

+### UPDATE (March 14th, 2015)

+When I first wrote this library, I didn't have a great understanding of the [ngModelController API](https://docs.angularjs.org/api/ng/type/ngModel.NgModelController), nor good directive design.
+So I wouldn't recommend this library anymore.
+I started on a replacement library [here](https://github.com/adamalbrecht/angular-date-picker-polyfill), though it's not quite ready for production use.

+---

 I wasn't particularly happy with any of the datepicker directives out there for Angular.js, so I decided to build one myself.
 I did it out of a need on my current project but also because I wanted to learn the ins and outs of directives.
 You can find the library [on Github](https://github.com/adamalbrecht/ngQuickDate).

 <!-- more -->